IBM/Integrate-Investment-Portfolio/README.md

 # Integrate an Investment Portfolio

-In this developer journey, we will integrate a user's brokerage portfolio (e.g. e*Trade, charles schwab, Fidelity) with the Investment Portfolio service.
-The integration will use Quovo's Aggregation API to aggregate user's portfolio account and post it to the Bluemix Investment Portfolio service.
+In this developer journey, we will integrate a user's brokerage portfolio (e.g. e*Trade, charles schwab, Fidelity) with IBM's Investment Portfolio service.
+The integration will use Quovo's Aggregation API to aggregate user's portfolio account and post it to the Investment Portfolio service.
 The steps to perform the integration will be done using Jupyter Notebook with Python scripts.
 The IBM Data Science Experience provides a great place to work with notebooks, in addition to other data analytical tools and services.
-In this journey, we will use IBM Data Science Experience for loading notebooks.
+In this journey, we will use IBM Data Science Experience for notebooks.

 When the reader has completed this journey, they will understand how to:

 * Retrieve portfolio information and positions from a brokerage account using Quovo
-* Load Bluemix Investment Portfolio service with portfolio and holdings
+* Load Investment Portfolio service with portfolio and holdings
 * Use IBM Data Science Experience to open and run cells in notebook